 “One of the most intriguing aspects of this research is that we’ve found that there are indeed universal properties of correct code that you can learn from one set of applications and apply to another set of applications.”

 Prophet looks very promising and could be groundbreaking for software engineering but it’s still very much a research project.
 While not quite as sophisticated there are tools that help you find common bugs you can use today.
 FindBugs™ uses static analysis to look for bugs in Java code.
 FindBugs™ analyzes your code base and recognizes common patterns that typically lead to software errors and security or performance issues.
-The tool can be run on the command line but is also available as a plugin for IntelliJ IDEA (and various other IDEs), Maven and continuous integration servers such as Jenkins or Hudson.
+The tool can be run on the command line but is also available as a plugin for IntelliJ IDEA (and various other IDEs), Maven and continuous integration servers such as Jenkins.